Sırçalı Medrese: Layout

 The Sırçalı madrasa consists of two stories.
 The plan’s orientation is on the east-west axis with two iwans.
 A basin is found in the center of this rectangular courtyard.
 Two pairs of rooms, believed to be for students, are located on each side of the courtyard.

 The main iwan is three steps above the courtyard opposite the entrance.
 As the mihrab's location on its southeast wall proves, it was probably used as a mosque or a prayer hall.
 The barrel vault that topped it was damaged but has been restored.

 The flanking domed rooms were considered winter classrooms, while the iwan was used for the other seasons.
 Due to Konya’s harsh climate, enclosed rooms were needed during the winter.

 Main entrance

 As mentioned previously, the main iwan entrance is characterized by the typical orientation of the entrance for Anatolian madrasas, which is on the eastern side.
 The portal slightly projects from the wall.
 The arched entrance has a niche on each side, and above it is a marble inscription in thuluth.

-The Tomb
+Tomb

 The tomb is on the northern side of the main entrance, accessible after ascending two steps.
 It includes three anonymous cenotaphs, one of which may have belonged to the patron Badr al-Din Muslih.

-Material used
+Material

 Some original materials were replaced during restoration.
 Although the madrasa's thick walls are mainly made of rubble masonry stone, wood was used in between for flexibility.
 Stone was used on the portal, and brick was used in arches and domes for the interior.